zextras/tech-doc/README.md

 * changes in CSS, theme, layout, Javascript, and in general any changes related to the Zextras corporate identity
+* changes in licensing and copyright information (see section License and Copyright at the bottom)
 * any piece of work containing inappropriate language or material, including but not limited to obscenity, profanity, vulgarity, derogative or discriminatory terms towards users or organisations